AdobeDocs/experience-manager-gems.en/help/gems/aem-indexing-jcr-query.md

 ---
 title: AEM Indexing and JCR Query
-seo-title: AEM Indexing and JCR Query
 description: AEM indexing and query best practices.
-How to troubleshoot query problems in AEM, and how to configure and manage indexes.
-seo-description: AEM indexing and query best practices.
 How to troubleshoot query problems in AEM, and how to configure and manage indexes.
 uuid: d4f70700-328c-42f9-9fd8-5181d2ba1697
 products: SG_EXPERIENCEMANAGER
 products: SG_EXPERIENCEMANAGER/CORE_PLATFORM